edonitagashi/ParkEasy/README.md

   <img src="assets/Foto1.16.jpg" alt="Foto 1.16" width="200"/>
 </p>

+---

 ## Conclusion

-Phase 2 upgrades ParkEasy from a basic UI prototype into a fully functional, data-driven application.
-With Firebase Authentication, real-time Firestore CRUD, role-based access, and an improved UI, the app now delivers complete booking, favorites, and parking management features for users, owners, and admins.
-All core requirements of the second project phase are successfully implemented.
+Phase 2 upgrades ParkEasy into a complete, data-driven parking management application.
+With secure authentication, real-time Firestore CRUD, and role-based access, the app now supports full booking, favorites, and parking administration features for Users, Owners, and Admins — fully meeting the requirements of the second project phase.